Like many little kids, I played sports through local youth recreation leagues. Some of my favorite memories formed on a softball field.

-Several years ago when I became a runner, I retained some of those beliefs.
+So several years ago when I first became a runner, I found myself repeating some of those same beliefs.

 I’ve always been a slow runner and that won’t change.
 But I will finish, even if it means walking some of it.
 Speed I cannot control.
 Finishing, I can.

-You know what else happened, though, because I kept pushing myself and finishing?
+You know what else happened, though, because I kept pushing myself?